Colleen Morton Busch

 Works in progress:

-I’ve finished a novel manuscript, THE EDGE OF US, about a woman who’s coming to terms with the death of her best childhood friend, many years later.
+THE EDGE OF US is a novel about a woman who’s coming to terms with the death of her best childhood friend, many years later.
 It’s an exploration of the bond between young girls and how that bond can be imperiled as they become women.
-It’s about the long and unpredictable arc of grief.
-It’s about the cruelty—and the kindness—within the human heart.
-It’s inspired by a true story—-mine, and hers.
+It’s about the long and unpredictable arc of grief and the cruelty—and kindness—within the human heart.